100 Best Books of All Time

 The World According to Garp by John Irving

 Leave any puritan tendencies at the door when you pick up a copy of John Irving’s The World According to Garp.
 This story highlights the life of T.S.
 Garp, the bastard son of feminist and activist Jenny Fields.
 Garp’s world is a roller coaster of extremes, both emotional and physical.
 Brimming with sexual extremes, Irving’s Garp faces scenarios so outlandishly awful and painful you can’t help but laugh, cringe, cry, and cheer.
-Here are 18 good books you can read in a day.

 The Year of Magical Thinking by Joan Didion